amsb/react-evoke/README.md

 # React Synaptic
-A simple redux-inspired async state management built on setState.
+A simple redux-inspired async state management built on setState and the React 16.3.0+ Context API.
 An experimental foray into lightweight shared state management built with components.

 ![logo](./logo.png)

 ## Introduction

-React Synaptic is an approach to shared application state management that embraces React's state and lifecycle model while providing a simple and intuitive mechanism for dispatching asynchronous state updating actions.
-You pass root component state down the component hierarchy using props while you asynchronously dispatch requests to update the root component state from any level in the hierarchy.
-Action handlers perform immutable updates on the root component state.
+React Synaptic is an approach to shared application state management that embraces React's built-in APIs while providing a simple and intuitive mechanism for dispatching **asynchronous** state updating actions.

 ## Store